telerik/maui-docs/controls/datagrid/columns/nested-properties.md

  <snippet id='datagrid-nested-proprty-address' />

-In the sample both classes inherit from `NotifyPropertyChangedBase` class which basically implements the `INotifyPropertyChanged` interface.
+In the sample, both classes inherit from the `NotifyPropertyChangedBase` class, which implements the `INotifyPropertyChanged` interface.
 You would need to add the following namespace to use it:

  ```C#
 using Telerik.Maui.Controls.Compatibility.Common;